-Rep. Delaney to donate pay during shutdown
+Members of Congress to donate pay during shutdown

-Washington (CNN)Democratic Rep. John Delaney of Maryland will donate any congressional pay he receives during the government shutdown to a local charity.
+Washington (CNN)Several members of Congress have asked that their pay be withheld during the government shutdown, with some saying they will donate that money to charity.

-Delaney, who represents the 6th Congressional District which covers western Maryland, released a statement on Saturday saying he doesn't believe it is right that he receives pay while others will go without while the government is closed.
+Rep. John Delaney, who represents the 6th Congressional District which covers western Maryland, released a statement on Saturday saying he doesn't believe it is right that he receives pay while others will go without while the government is closed.

 "I don't think it's right for me to get paid during a government shutdown while my constituents are being furloughed and important and necessary services are being limited or halted all together," Delaney said in a statement.
 "It's time to be responsible and come together on a bipartisan deal to fund the government."